jigar288/Novus-Portal-V2/README.md

 </p>

 # Novus-Portal-V2
-A mobile responsive portal for students, admins, judges that features project submission/review and score tracking using Vue.JS, firebase user auth, database (with security rules), cloud functions, cloud data storage, and hosting
+A mobile responsive front-end portal for students, admins, judges that features project submission/review and score tracking using Vue.JS

+Backend built with Node.js server hosted with Microsoft Azure, firebase user auth, firestore database (with security rules), and firebase cloud data storage

 **This repo is to just showcase my projects.
 Email me at jigar@novusclub.org to request code or project demo link**